mpriessner/CAFI/README.md

 # Content-aware frame interpolation (CAFI): Deep Learning-based temporal super-resolution for fast bioimaging

+Link to the paper: WILL BE ADDED SOON

 ## What is this?
 CAFI provides a Deep Learning-based temporal super-resolution for fast bioimaging.
 It increases the frame rate of any microscope modality by interpolating an image in between two consecutive images via “intelligent” interpolation, providing a 2x increase in temporal resolution.
 Here we provide the modifide repositories of DAIN and Zooming SlowMo used in the CAFI 4 Microscopy Google Colab notebooks.